frankshearar/Home/NuGet-Sign-Command.md

     Currently the spec only accepts a commandline switch with clear text password.
 But we can also support having an encrypted password stored in a nuget.config file.

  **4.** What kind of validation will we do before signing?
     We should spec out all the validations that will be done before signing.

+ **5.** Do we need to add retry mechanism for the timestamper service?
+  Number of retries to get a timestamp for the countersignature.
+  Delay (in seconds) between the retries to get a timestamp for the countersignature.
 ## Feedback
 Please use the [tracking issue](https://github.com/NuGet/Home/issues/5907) to provide feedback or any questions that you might have.
 Thanks!